openshift/enhancements/enhancements/cluster-logging/cluster-logging-v2-apis.md

 * Managing and deploying an on-cluster LokiStack
 * Managing and deploying a cluster-wide log forwarder

-**obervability-operator** is an operator responsible for:
+**cluster-obervability-operator** is an operator responsible for:

-* managing and deploying observability plugins (e.g log-view-plugin)
+* managing and deploying observability operands (e.g. LokiStack, ClusterLogForwarder, Tracing) and console plugins (e.g log-view-plugin)

 **loki-operator** is an operator responsible for managing a loki stack